Moddable-OpenSource/moddable/modules/network/services/chatAudioIO/readme.md

 - `instructions`: *string*, the instructions that provide guidance to the service
 - `functions`: *array* of function descriptions, optional
+- `voiceID`: *string*, the identifier of the voice, optional
+- `providerID`: *string*, the identifier of the language model provider, optional
+- `modelID`: *string*, the identifier of the language model, optional

+The `voiceID`, `providerID` and `modelID` are specific to each service.
+Look at [ConversationalAI assets](https://github.com/Moddable-OpenSource/moddable/blob/public/contributed/conversationalAI/assets.js) to get voice, provider and model identifiers, names and descriptions by service.

 The format of function descriptions is a JSON schema that is more or less common to all services.